-In the summer everyone wants a cool place to go.
-In Phoenix, summer-like weather typically lasts about five months, and most days see the temperatures hit 100 F or more.
-If you're visiting Phoenix with your children, one local favorite to beat the heat is catching affordable summer movies in nicely cooled theaters weekday mornings.
+During the summer in Phoenix, everyone wants a cool place to go.
+One favorite local way to beat the heat is catching affordable summer movies in nicely cooled theaters weekday mornings.
 The best deal is if you buy the summer-long pass, but even if you're just passing through, the admission cost of $1 or $2 is a great offer.

 Harkins Movie Theatres